 Vision Marine Technologies Inc. Announces Closing of Registered Direct Offering

-MONTREAL, Jan.
-27, 2023 (GLOBE NEWSWIRE) -- Vision Marine Technologies Inc. VMAR ("Vision Marine" or the "Company"), a global leader and innovator within the performance electric recreational boating industry, a global leader and innovator within the performance electric recreational boating industry, today announced the closing of its registered direct offering with certain investors for the issuance and sale of 554,253 of its common shares at a price of $4.21 per share, for gross proceeds of approximately $2.3 million.
+/EIN News/ -- MONTREAL, Jan.
+27, 2023 (GLOBE NEWSWIRE) -- Vision Marine Technologies Inc. (NASDAQ: VMAR) (“Vision Marine” or the “Company”), a global leader and innovator within the performance electric recreational boating industry, a global leader and innovator within the performance electric recreational boating industry, today announced the closing of its registered direct offering with certain investors for the issuance and sale of 554,253 of its common shares at a price of $4.21 per share, for gross proceeds of approximately $2.3 million.

 Additionally, Vision Marine issued to the investors in a concurrent private placement, warrants to purchase up to 554,253 common shares, which represented 100% of the number of common shares sold in the registered direct offering.
 The warrants have an exercise price of $4.21 per share, are exercisable six (6) months following the issuance date and will expire three (3) years following the issuance date.